PandaFoss/CatLover/README.md

 `cat8`  | `988ec8`  | `152 142 200` | `250° 35% 67%`| ![cat8](assets/cat8.png)
 `cat9`  | `9f91b0`  | `159 145 176` | `167° 16% 63%`| ![cat9](assets/cat9.png)
 `cat10` | `846e9b`  | `132 110 155` | `269° 18% 52%`| ![cat10](assets/cat10.png)

+### Nyan rainbow

+> __Nyan rainbow__ is a very self-descriptive name.
+It is a palette that has colors outside the purple tones characteristic of _CatLover_, useful to show alerts or for decorative elements, both in dark and light themes.

 Name    | Hex       | RGB           | HSL           | ![Color Picker](assets/eyedropper.png)
 ---     | ---       | ---           | ---           | ---